RPRADEEPMX/Paraphraser/README.md

 •	Import the Paraphraser module from the Mendix Marketplace.

-•	Call the microflow ACT_CallParaphraserAPI in the Navigation.
+•	Call the microflow ACT_Output_CreateObject in the Navigation.

 •	The microflow triggers and takes you to the Paraphraser page where you can paste or type the text to rephrase.